yaahc/rustconf/error-handling-isnt-all-about-errors.md

 Next slide: The concept of error reporters isn't a concept that is common in the rust ecosystem today or any language's error handling ecosystem as far as I know.
-The only reason they exist in rust is because of the rust error trait.
+However it is vocabulary that I find particularly compelling in the context of rust error handling, and this is largely because of how rust has defined it's error trait.

 ---